Perilon/sp2015.11-731/hw4/README.md

+See "final.py" for the operative version.

+This took a really, really, really long time to implement to the level of passing the baseline.
+There's like hundreds of failed attempts sitting around.
+What ended up working?
+Various features that are pretty standard, but it's combining them right and getting the parameters are the right starting values that is tricky.
+Plus it takes a friggin' long time to run these things on more than 5-10 thousand lines.
+Plus my code got really unwieldy and could do with an overhaul or having been planned better (not that I knew what I was doing when I started).
+It's not pretty.
+At least it works now!

 There are three Python programs here (`-h` for usage):

  - `./rerank` a simple reranker that simply sorts candidate translations on log p(czech|english)